Pamela Silver: Awards and honors

 Silver was awarded the BBS Mentoring Award for Graduate Education at Harvard Medical School.
 She is also one of the founders of the International Genetically Engineered Machines competition (iGEM) and currently sits on the Board of iGEM.org.
 Silver founded and was the first Director of the Harvard University Graduate Program in Systems Biology.
-Silver was elected to the American Academy of Arts and Sciences in 2017.
+Silver was elected to the American Academy of Arts and Sciences in 2017 and the National Academy of Sciences in 2023.